michaelJava69/devops_demo/README.md

        --master-count=1 \			8.
 Number of Master nodes
        --dns-zone=kops.azuka.tk \		9.
 DNS name :the matches your DNS host --out=azuka_helm_terraform  \		10. directory for auto genearated Terraform file
        --target=terraform \			11.
-Name of terraform file
-         --ssh-public-key=~/.ssh/devops_demo.pub 12. address of the SSH keys that Terraform will use to configure the RBAC
+Name of terraform file Kops outputs representation of state --ssh-public-key=~/.ssh/devops_demo.pub 	12. address of the SSH keys that Terraform will use to configure the RBAC

        The Jenkins job will run this script then automatically execute the Terraform script to build the cluster.
   ```